-Jellyfish are the most efficient swimmers in the ocean, albeit quite slow.
-Stanford University researchers made a jellyfish swim three times faster by connecting it to a motor and creating a biohybrid robot with the jellyfish as a "scaffold".
+Jellyfish are the most efficient swimmers in the ocean, although quite slow.
+Researchers at Stanford University made a jellyfish swim three times faster by attaching it to a motor and creating a biohybrid robot with the jellyfish as a "scaffold".

 Cyborg jellyfish are 10 to 1.000 times more energy efficient than other robots that swim, according to the document published in Science Advances.